 *Recently I had a discussion with a lady friend about the pros and cons of putting a picture on one's personal ad page.
 Men and women tend to look at that differently.

-*New Jersey tends to get a bum rap, but I cut them slack because of their warm-water Atlantic waters.
-I would give them, and any other location that allows sloppy suburban sprawl, grief for that specific reason.
+*New Jersey tends to get a bum rap, but I cut them slack because of their warm-water Atlantic waters and beach towns with boardwalks.
+As well, I hear that America's Nutella is manufactured there.
+However, I would give them, and any other location that allows sloppy suburban sprawl, grief for that specific reason.

 Trying to sell more CDs and other possessions than I buy.